International

 With its 530 km-long Baltic coastlines on the west, Latvia is bordered by Belarus and Russia to the east, Estonia to the north and Lithuania to the south.
 This geographical position allows the country to function as a bridge between the two major economic areas of the EU and the CIS.
 At the same time, it also makes the country vulnerable to the external context, as shown during the Russia-Ukraine crisis and the following sanctions towards the Russian Federation.
 In 2023, Latvia’s biggest trading partners were Lithuania (19.8% of Latvia's total trade turnover), Estonia (9.9%), Germany (9.3%), Poland (7.6%), and Sweden (4.4%).
 Lithuania accounted for the largest share of exports (18.2%), followed by Estonia (11.5%), Germany (6.9%), Sweden and Russia (5.9% each).
 As per imports, Lithuania (21.1%), Germany (11.2%), Poland (10.6%), Estonia (8.5%), and the Netherlands (4.4%) led the list (data CSB).

-The country has a structural trade deficit (notably due to its energy imports), which stood at 3.4% of GDP in 2022 (World Bank, latest data available).
-According to the provisional data provided by the Central Statistical Bureau of Latvia, in 2023, Latvia exported goods valued at EUR 18.9 billion, reflecting an 11.2% decrease compared to 2022.
-Imports totaled EUR 23.2 billion, marking a decrease by 12.5% compared to the previous year.
-In 2023, exports to EU countries made up 69.1% of the total volume of Latvian exports and decreased by EUR 1.7 billion or 11.4% compared to 2022.
+The country has a structural trade deficit (notably due to its energy imports), which stood at 3.7% of GDP in 2023 (World Bank, latest data available).
+According to data provided by the Central Statistical Bureau of Latvia, in 2023, Latvia exported goods valued at EUR 18.9 billion, reflecting an 11.2% decrease compared to 2023.
+Imports totalled EUR 23.2 billion, marking a decrease of 12.5% compared to the previous year.
+In 2023, exports to EU countries made up 69.1% of the total volume of Latvian exports and decreased by EUR 1.7 billion or 11.4% compared to the previous year.
+Provisional data from the CSB show that in 2024, Latvia exported goods worth EUR 18.68 billion, a decrease of EUR 365.5 million or 1.9% from 2023.
+Imports totalled EUR 21.68 billion, down EUR 1.73 billion or 7.4%.
+Latvia's foreign trade turnover reached EUR 40.36 billion, a decrease of EUR 2.09 billion or 4.9% compared to 2023.

 Source: World Trade Organisation (WTO) ; Latest available data